 If you are looking for a curriculum that checks all of these boxes, this post is for you.

 It’s everything you need to introduce, teach, practice, and assess your students.
 No more spending weekends piecing together TPT resources or ideas from Pinterest.
 Little 2nd grade Science Thinkers is based on the Next Generation Science Standards, but also incorporates standards from various states who do not follow the NGSS.
 The curriculum is 100% researched, written, and created by me, a teacher.
 It’s teacher-friendly and student-approved.
-Make your science instruction intentional, standards-driven, and FUN with Little Science Thinkers.

 1. Print and use complete lesson plans with a full teacher guide.